weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Part 2 A quick start.md

 # Part 2 A quick start

-**NOTE**: for now, you can use a function called `quick_analysis` to achieve data conversion, processing and visulization with a big dataset in a simple and straightforward way (which I think is what you may want to do for your own research), more information about this function can be found on "Part 3 Advanced tips".
-But before that, I recommend you read through this section to understand how cookiemilk works, and you can also try to run the following example code to see if it is working correctly in every step on your own computer.
+**NOTE**: For now, you can utilize a function called `quick_analysis` to achieve data conversion, processing and visualization on large datasets easily and straightforwardly (more information is available in "Part 3 Advanced tips").
+But before that, I recommend walking through this section and the example code to learn how *cookiemilk* works at each step.

-**NOTE**: in this tutorial, I assume that you have basic knowledge of Graph Theory (i.e., you know the concepts like network, node, edge, centrality, etc.) and you have read the literature on Knowledge Structure research (e.g., some works from Roy Clariana, Dirk Ifenthaler and Pablo Pirnay-Dummer).
-I would not introduce background knowledge, instead, the purpose of this tutorial is to help you to understand how to use the package "cookiemilk" to process data.
+**NOTE**: In this tutorial, I assume that you have a basic knowledge of Graph Theory (i.e., you know the concepts like graph, network, node, edge, centrality, etc.) and you are familar with Knowledge Structure studies such as research works from Roy Clariana, Dirk Ifenthaler and Pablo Pirnay-Dummer.
+The theoretical knowledge would not be introduced here.
+Instead, the purpose of this tutorial is to help you to understand how to use *cookiemilk* for data processing.

 ## 2.1 Step 1 Load data

-First of all, import the package.
+First, you'll need to import the package
 ```
 import cookiemilk
 ```

 ### 2.1.1 Load a concept map from a file
-For a concept map in the proposition format (i.e., links/edges are unweighted, which means the values of links/edges are 1 or 0), we can load it by using the function `cmap2graph` when setting the argument `data_type='proposition'`.
+For a concept map in the proposition format (i.e., edges are unweighted, which means the values of edges are 1 or 0), we can load it by using the function `cmap2graph` when setting the argument `data_type='proposition'`.
 To do this, the data should be arranged in a way like this:

 beeswax &emsp; minerals \
 bees &emsp; figure 8 \